maxall41/RustSASA/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests and open issues.
 As this is an actively developed library, I encourage sharing your thoughts, ideas, suggestions, and feedback.

+## Hydrogen handling

+By default, RustSASA strips hydrogen atoms and uses the ProtOr radii config.
+If you want to include hydrogens, you can use the CLI argument `--include-hydrogens`.
+If you do so, you should provide your own atom radii config designed to work with hydrogens.
+Custom radii configs can be provided with `--radii-file`. `--radii-file` accepts a Freesasa style `.config` file see configs [here](https://github.com/mittinatten/freesasa/tree/master/share).

 ## How to cite